 You could lose money by investing in the Fund.
 Although the Fund seeks to preserve the value of your investment at \$1.00 per share, it cannot guarantee it will do so.
-The Fund may impose a fee upon the sale of your shares or may temporarily suspend your ability to sell shares if the Fund's liquidity falls below required minimums because of market conditions or other factors.
+The Fund may impose a fee upon sale of your shares.
 An investment in the Fund is not a bank account or a deposit of a bank and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 The Fund's sponsor is not required to reimburse the Fund for losses, and you should not expect that the sponsor will provide financial support to the Fund at any time, including during periods of market stress.
 The Fund should not be relied upon as a complete investment program.
 There can be no assurance that the Fund will achieve its investment objective.
 The Fund's principal risks are presented below in alphabetical order, and not in the order of importance or potential exposure.